×

 Big paintings are more than just decorations; they’re long-term choices.
 They can last a long time and can fit in with different room designs or even as the owner’s preferences change over time.

-Matching Paintings with Room Decor: Balancing Paintings with Your Room’s Colour Scheme
+Matching Paintings with Room Decor : Creating Harmony with Colour

 Matching paintings with room decor